OkaeriPoland/okaeri-persistence/README.md

 Fetching by indexed property is expected to be almost as quick as using ID, but when the implementation does not provide it, fallback methods are used for slower but still working filtering.
 Thanks to that you can get the best performance possible on the specific backend and it just works.

+Indexing comes at the cost of increased memory or/and storage usage and write penalty, varying depending on the backend.
+It is highly recommended, same as with every database, to chose your indexes wisely.
+You are trading some of that write speed and resources for the greatly reduced read times.

+Manual changes done to the databases, depending on the backend, may cause emulated indexes to be inaccurate.
+We guarantee however, to never feed you wrong data (e.g. when you are searching by prop=123 you should always get only matching documents).
+It is possible to miss some data in such search, where the database was manually altered without updating indexes.

 ```java
 PersistenceCollection.of("player", 36)